-There’s a new generation of roasters, baristas, and consumers that are radically changing the city’s coffee scene.
-I’ve been exploring some of the best coffee bars at the vanguard of Barcelona’s specialty coffee revolution, and I’m here to tell you all about them.
+Barcelona is known for it’s football, food, climate, culture, and architecture.
+This could soon change, as there’s a new generation of roasters, baristas, and consumers that are changing the city’s coffee culture.
+I’ve been exploring some of Barcelona’s coffee shops at the vanguard of the city’s specialty coffee revolution, and I’m here to tell you all about them.

 The two-time Spanish barista champion and London-trained owner of Nømad, Jordi Mestre returned to his native Barcelona in 2013.
 His objective?
 To brew and roast the same high-quality specialty coffee that he found in London.
 It’s safe to say that he’s been able to do this.
-Along with distributing beans to a number of high-quality establishments across Catalonia and the rest of Spain, Nømad have two coffee shops in Barcelona; their intimate Cøffee Lab opened back in 2013, while their roastery-cum-coffee space, Roaster’s Home, opened in May this year.
+Along with distributing beans to a number of high-quality establishments across Catalonia and the rest of Spain, Nømad have two Barcelona coffee shops; their intimate Cøffee Lab opened back in 2013, while their roastery-cum-coffee space, Roaster’s Home, opened in May this year.

 A meeting of cups in coffee heaven at Nømad